Rakeshxlx/delta-demo/README.md

 # delta-demo
-this is a demo for Git and Github.
+This is a demo for Git and Github.